Accessibility: websites, tools, and technologies that work for everyone

 Commitment to accessibility

-Our Design team is committed to inclusive and considerate design and usability testing for all users.
-Our Product team is committed to delivering accessible training experiences to users everywhere.
+LearnUpon's Design team is committed to inclusive and considerate design and usability testing for all users.
+The Product team is committed to delivering accessible training experiences to users everywhere.

-From December 31 2021, all user types within LearnUpon platform meet the Level AA requirements in WCAG (Web Content Accessibility Guidelines) 2.0, and the US-based Section 508 Standards of the Federal Rehabilitation Act for information and communication technology (ICT).
+From December 31 2021, all user types focused on the learner experience within LearnUpon platform meet the requirements in WCAG (Web Content Accessibility Guidelines) 2.0 AA, and the US-based Section 508 Standards of the Federal Rehabilitation Act for information and communication technology (ICT).

 Keyboard navigation